-Through the use of the abovementioned model and the guidelines issued by the Danish FSA, the bank considers the calculated solvency requirement to be fair.
+Using the model developed by the Association of Local Banks and the guidelines issued by the Danish FSA, the bank considers the calculated solvency requirement to be fair.

 Table 4 shows the 8+ approach that is used when calculating the solvency requirement.